 Parents need to make sure they are keeping their eyes out for signs of sibling bullying.
 These can include clear, sudden changes including underachievement in school, chronic, unexplained illnesses, or cycles of self-harm.
 But when the warning signs of sibling bullying appear, parents should err on the side of stepping in.

-“Prevention is always better than having to treat a longstanding major problem,” Shoshanah Shear, a private occupational therapist and author, told Fatherly in 2017.
+“Prevention is always better than having to treat a longstanding major problem,” Shoshanah Shear, a private occupational therapist and author.
 “Don’t wait for a problem to get worse.
 Always take note of bullying and work towards developing a healthy, united, loving family environment.”

 How to Raise Siblings Who Get Along